shabin5785/Udemy-React/Basics.md

 - So break up our app into components.
 Then design and implement them.
 Instead of having only one component.
 So basically we have one big components ( Our main page) and then multiple components nested inside that.
 We can have any levels of nesting

+- Building components also helps us in reuse.
+Also one component per file is better.